vizEpic/TableauMetadataExtractor/README.md

 ## Disclaimer
 This software is supplied AS-IS as an open-source self-service community tool under the MIT license.

 This is not supported by Tableau.
-It has been designed to work with Tableau Server 10.1 and may work with 9.3 forward.
-I just know that it broke when we upgraded from 9.2 to 10.1 and think its because the internal tables changed keys to accommodate revision history.
+It has been designed to work with Tableau Server 10.1 and may in fact work with 9.3 forward.
+We know that it broke when we upgraded from 9.2 to 10.1 and think its because the internal PG tables changed keys to accommodate revision history.